Skip to content

 “Everyone in the village makes fun of him,” explained Wenshi’s daughter, “because he has a tall nose, and people here joke about it: they say he looks like a foreigner.”

-Lian Zixian 莲自仙
+Lian Zixian (莲自仙)

-My guide spotted her while doing some laundry in her backyard and asked if I could take pictures.
+My guide spotted her doing laundry in her backyard and asked if I could take pictures.
 She didn’t speak a word of Chinese, and unlike the other two women, she couldn’t even understand basic Chinese expressions, so the guide quickly found a local boy in the village who could translate.

 It’s the same story in most of the world.
 I can see this even in my small hometown in Piemonte, Italy, where fewer and fewer people can speak the local dialect.